Board Certification General Policies

 The American Board of Physician Specialties (ABPS) provides alternate testing dates for candidates whose religious practices pose a conflict in taking an examination on the published date.
 Candidates wishing to request a change in the test because of religious practice must submit to ABPS no less than six weeks before the published examination date a written, signed request for such accommodation.
 The request must also include the name of the religion and a statement attesting to the religious tenets that restrict such activity such as taking an examination on the date normally scheduled for the examination.
 ABPS reserves the right to request the candidate to provide documentation from a cleric of the religion verifying the requirements of the religion and that the candidate is currently a practicing member in order for ABPS to honor the request.

-ABPS also provides accommodations to candidates with disabilities, as governed by the Americans for Disabilities Act (ADA).
+ABPS also provides accommodations to candidates with disabilities, as governed by the Americans with Disabilities Act (ADA).
 All requests for accommodations due to disabilities governed by ADA must be submitted to ABPS no less than two months before the published examination date.
 ABPS will make every reasonable effort to provide the accommodations requested, provided they are applicable to your diagnosed disability.
 For ABPS to provide the accommodations, it may be necessary to administer the examination on a day different from the published date.

 Requests for examination administrations with special accommodations must be presented to ABPS on letter-head stationery from a licensed, certified evaluator of your disability, at least two months in advance of the published examination date.
 The evaluator must provide information regarding his or her specialty, and applicable licenses and certifications.
 The request for special examination accommodations should include the following information from the evaluator: